swalkinshaw/radicle/README.md

 In WordPress, it's an experimental MVC style theme that is just crazy enough to work.

+# Disclaimer

+This theme was ported over from a production version that wasn't originally build with open-sourcing it in mind.
+It was made for a specific use case: a simple mobile theme for a WP Multisite install.
+It also contains some code to enable CDN assets to work correctly while using WP Total Cache.

+The odds are very low that you'll be able to use this theme as is without modifications.

 # Theme Architecture

 There are 3 files required by WordPress which must remain in the theme root: `style.css`, `functions.php`, and `index.php`.